bezzlab/mzIdentMLVisualiser/README.md

 # mzIdentMLVisualiser

 This is an interactive web visualisation plug-in for the [mzIdentML](http://www.psidev.info/mzidentml) file within the [Galaxy bioinformatics platform](https://galaxyproject.org).
-Here, we have a galaxy tool called "mzIdentMLToJSON" which generates temporary files to speed up data loading for visualisation plugin.
-Although it is optional to use, We strongly recommend using the galaxy tool with your workflows prior visualisation plugin for a instant visualisation.
+Here, we have a galaxy tool called "mzIdentMLToJSON" which generates temporary JSON files to speed up data loading for visualisation plugin.
+Although it is optional to use, we strongly recommend to use this galaxy tool prior to visualize mzIdentML files for a much faster visualising speed.

 ## Installation